-B. 5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? (b) If yes, please describe: The HANO audit for FY 2021 was completed in March 31, 2022 and there were no findings.
+B. 5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? (b) If yes, please describe: The HANO audit for FY 2023 was completed in March 31, 2024 and there was one finding.
+HANO was granted an extension for a late submission to the State of Louisiana of our audit results.
+Despite receiving approval, the State requires a finding that the submission was late.